ankitects/faqs/src/the-2021-scheduler.md

 - Anki: 2.1.45+
 - AnkiMobile: 2.0.75+
 - AnkiWeb: yes
 - AnkiDroid: 2.16.2+ includes support for the v3 scheduler when the experimental "new backend" option is enabled in the advanced preferences.
-Support for custom scheduling (for things like FSRS) is not yet implemented.
+Support for custom scheduling (for things like FSRS) is coming in 2.17.

 Because the v3 scheduler uses a different approach to gathering and sorting cards, a v2 and v3 client may show a different number of due cards on a given